 Column Null?
 Data Type Description Notes ID NOT NULL NUMBER ID of the attribute.
 CAID NOT NULL NUMBER Page group ID for the attribute.
 Foreign key to WWSBR ALL_CONTENT AREAS.ID LANGUAGE NOT NULL VARCHAR2(30) Language code.
 NAME NOT NULL VARCHAR2(256) Internal name of the attribute.
 Functions as alternate key (unique within page group).
 DISPLAY_NAME VARCHAR2(256) Display name, or title, of the attribute.
 IS_BASE_ATTRIBUTE NOT NULL NUMBER(1) Indicates that the attribute is a base attribute.
 Valid values: 0 - not a base attribute ■ 1 - is a base attribute DATA_TYPE NOT NULL VARCHAR2(30) Data type of the attribute.
 LENGTH NUMBER(5) Length of the attribute.
-IS_TRANSLATABLE NOT NULL NUBMER(1) Indicates that the attribute is translatable, meaning that a different value can be stored for each translation.
-If the attribute is not translatable, the same value is stored for all translations.
-Valid values: ■ 0 - not translatable ■ 1 - is translatable
+IS_TRANSLATABLE NOT NULL NUBMER(1) Indicates that the attribute Valid values: is translatable, meaning that a different value can is translatable, meaning that a different value can be ■ 0 - not translatable stored for each translation.
+If the attribute is not translatable, the same value is stored for all translations. ■ 1 - is translatable